Torram/magic-docs/docs/Server/src/models/Price.md

-Structure for a price object in server.
+Structure for a price object in database.

 ```tsx
 import mongoose, { Schema } from 'mongoose';